Neural Networks for Parameter Estimation of the Discretely Observed Hawkes Process: Summary Statistic and Prior Distribution

-Some additional comments about the use of a summary statistic are warranted.
-As performed by \cite{lenziNeuralNetworksParameter2023} and \cite{sainsbury-daleLikelihoodFreeParameterEstimation2024}, it is possible to train the NN using the complete sequence of observed counts $n_{1:K}$ as inputs.
-Given that the observed counts are a univariate time series, this is best achieved for the present problem using a Recursive Neural Network (RNN).
-We instead opt to train the NN using a summary statistic along the lines of \cite{creelNeuralNetsIndirect2017} as this approach provides some important advantages that are necessary for making the NN estimator viable for the interval censored Hawkes process.
+As is common in many other works \citep{lenziNeuralNetworksParameter2023, sainsbury-daleLikelihoodFreeParameterEstimation2024, sainsbury-daleNeuralBayesEstimators2025}, it is possible to train the NN to accept the complete sequence $n_{1:K}$ as input.
+Given that the data is an integer time series, this is likely best achieved using a Recurrent Neural Network (RNN).
+The benefit of this approach is that the RNN attempts to select optimal summaries of the data during training, which may improve performance.
+Instead, we have followed the work of \cite{creelNeuralNetsIndirect2017}, designing a summary statistic that fits within the indirect inference framework, which provides some important advantages for this problem.